SMVDGroup/SCORCH/README.md

 ---

 SCORCH is a fast scoring function based on a consensus of machine learning models.
 Scoring functions are used to evaluate poses of molecules obtained from molecular docking.
-ML-SCORCH scores range from 0 to 1, with higher values indicating a higher probability of the molecule binding tightly to the receptor.
+SCORCH scores range from 0 to 1, with higher values indicating a higher probability of the molecule binding tightly to the receptor.

 SCORCH uses `.pdbqt` files as input for the scoring, which is the format used by [Autodock](https://autodock.scripps.edu/), [Vina](https://dx.doi.org/10.1002/jcc.21334), and [GWOVina](https://cbbio.online/software/gwovina/index.html) docking software, among others.
 Additionally, this release contains an integrated pipeline to dock and score molecules in SMILES format using GWOVina.